-Ion formation may be driven by certain chemical reactions, by the action of polar solvents on ionic bonds, by certain types of energetic collisions - or even by simple mechanical action: when materials of different affinity to electrons are brought into contact and then pulled apart, a significant charge imbalance may form.
+Ion formation may be driven by certain chemical reactions, by the action of polar solvents on some substances, by certain types of energetic collisions - or even by simple mechanical action: when materials of different affinity to electrons are brought into contact and then pulled apart, a significant charge imbalance may form.

-In dissociated solutions or in plasma, ions themselves are fairly mobile, and can continuously accept, transfer, and deposit charges on their own; electrochemistry studies these behaviors in great detail, with batteries being one of the most important applications of this principle.
-In solids, however, ions typically do not enjoy appreciable mobility; many materials where ions do form are still non-conductive: their surfaces may accept localized charges easily, but these charges do not move from one point to another on their own.
+In dissociated solutions or in plasma, ions themselves are fairly mobile, moving around in response to electric fields and other processes; electrochemistry studies these behaviors in great detail, with batteries being one of the most important applications of this principle.
+In solids, however, ions typically do not enjoy appreciable mobility.
+Therefore, many materials where ions can form with ease are still non-conductive: their surfaces may accept localized charges easily, but these charges do not move from one point to another on their own.
 Such materials may be useful for energy storage, but are poorly suited for signal distribution and processing.